 Synthesis: During the first week of school, you will write an AP essay simulation.
-This timed writing assessment will require you to draw on your nuanced understanding of each of the five essays in this packet.
+This timed writing assessment will require you to draw on your nuanced understanding of each of the six essays in this packet.

 Policies and Rubrics: Late work will not be accepted.
 Completion of the summer assignment is a prerequisite for enrollment in the class.
 In this packet, you will find the rubric I will use to assess your work.
-If you have any questions, please contact me via email (khilton@fairfieldschools.org).
+If you have any questions, please contact me via email.
+Mrs. Schiavo can be reached at cschiavo@fairfieldschools.org.